558 Mt Blue St, Norwell, MA 02061, USA

 Visitors Center, 400 campsites, non-motorized cartop boat ramp, paved bike paths, picnic areas, Mt.
 Blue Spring, restrooms & showers, Trailer/R.V. hookup & dumping.
 Several geocaches on site.

-The Mount Blue Spring is currently closed.
-Typically, the Mt.
-Blue Spring is open seasonally, featuring water drawn directly from a natural aquifer.
+The Mt.
+Blue Spring offers water drawn directly from a natural aquifer.
 You can find it in a shed with an adjacent parking area, on Union Street in the park, between markers E14 and E1, not far from the Transfer Station area.
 If you’re walking in from the Mt.
 Blue Street Entrance, it’s about a half mile.
 The water is tested frequently for safety.
+When planning a visit, we recommend contacting the park to verify that the spring is open.

 Boat Ramp: No